ads04r/aria-spoof/readme.md

 I keep track of my health.
 In fact, I did my PhD in lifelogging back in 2008 and have an awful lot of data on my activity and wherabouts for the past ten years.
-I like to do this in private, without uploading all of my personal data to some cloud-based service.
+Unlike many, I like to do this in private, without uploading all of my personal data to some cloud-based service.
 This is why I do not own a Fitbit device, it insists all your health data processing happens on their server where you have no control over it.
-I prefer to use another brand of fitness band to track my exercise.
-I keep a mental note of my weight, although some form of automatic logging system would be nice from a lifelogger/data-nerd point of view.
 However, now the bathroom scales have been replaced with the Aria device, I, as a non-Fitbit-user, am getting the worst of both worlds; my weight is being uploaded to Fitbit's server every time I use them, and I'm not getting an automatically generated log of my weight, like the Fitbit owner of the household is.

-So ideally, I'd like a way to use the scales - without a Fitbit account - and have them upload data to a local device on my network, while not uploading the data to Fitbit's servers.
-The problem is that the owner of the scales would still like their data uploaded to Fitbit's cloud, so we can't just use something like [Helvetic](https://github.com/micolous/helvetic/), which completely replaces the Fitbit servers.
+If I were the only person in the house, I could use [Helvetic](https://github.com/micolous/helvetic/), which completely replaces the Fitbit servers with a local network alternative.
+However, the owner of the scales would still like their data uploaded to Fitbit's cloud, so I needed something that ensures the Aria works as designed when a Fitbit user steps on them, but intercepts all other weight events, logging them locally and not uploading them to Fitbit.

-This script is tested and works with the Fitbit Aria running firmware version 3.
+This script is tested and works with the Fitbit Aria running firmware version 39 (protocol v3).
 It is *not* tested with an Aria 2.

 Acknowledgements
 ----------------